Main navigation | Main content

-In late 2013, the MNC will open a new research facility in the Physics and Nanotechnology (PN) building.
-The new PN Lab facility will offer a larger and more advanced clean room, with state-of-the-art tools for fabricating structures under 10 nanometers in size.
-The MNC will also offer two new specialized labs to support interdisciplinary research in bio- nanotechnology and nano-and micrometer-scale materials.
+The MNC is composed of two main facilities, located in Keller Hall and in the new Physics and Nanotechnology (PN) building.
+The new PN Lab facility features a 5000 square foot Class 100 cleanroom with state-of-the-art tools for fabricating structures under 100 nanometers in size.
+The PN facility also offers two new specialized labs to support interdisciplinary research in bio- nanotechnology and nano-and micrometer-scale materials.

+The labs and tools of the Minnesota Nano Center are open to all qualified users.
+We welcome researchers from industry and other academic institutions.
 Use this site to learn about the MNC and the nanotechnology research advancing at the University of Minnesota, and find out how we can support your research and development efforts!

 Inside the University of Minnesota's Minnesota Nano Center: Take a look inside the University of Minnesota's Minnesota Nano Center, a state of the art facility dedicated to the design, fabrication and testing of small-scale devices.
 Video produced by the Office of Business Relations, with assistance from the College of Science & Engineering.